ebrugulec/business-meeting-phrases/README.md

 - I respect your opinion, but I think we should explore other options before making a decision.
 - From my perspective, it’s a little different.
 Let me explain.

-## How do you say you agree with someone's opinion?
+## How do you say you agree with someone's opinion? :ledger:

 - I completely agree.
 - I totally agree.